White River Station Campground

 Directions

-From Tygh Valley, drive 26 miles west on Forest Road 48.
-Turn left at the junction of FR 43/48 and drive about a half mile.
-Turn left on FR 3530 and travel one mile south along the river to the campground.
+From Tygh Valley, OR, drive 26 miles west on Forest Road 48.
+Turn left at the junction of FR 43/48 and travel approximately half a mile.
+Turn left on FR 3530 and travel 1 mile south along the river to the campground.

 Amenities